bunnybooboo/london-privacy-lab/README.md

 * We've setup an IRC channel irc.mozilla.org #london-privacy-lab - This tends to be active during a live event.
 * Signup to our [email list](https://mail.mozilla.org/listinfo/privacy-events-london)

-David's currently testing [Riot Chat](https://riot.im) (previously known as) which is a FOSS decentralised chat based on Matrix.
-It intergrates with Slack and IRC.
+David's currently testing [Riot Chat](https://riot.im) (previously known as) which is a FOSS decentralised E2E chat based on [Matrix](http://matrix.org/).
+It intergrates with Slack, IRC, and more coming.
 If all goes well during this beta we may use this in future.

 # Code of Conduct